dikortis/LetsTalkETC/Episodes/Episode_10.md

 and embrace something new so I had
 Romans team begin pretty hardcore and
-Alice the dash dresser model because to me the dash model was one of the few things out there were it seemed at least you know on the surface you would be able to to to centralize the pool of capital and the access to that pool of capital a little bit so they started a pretty aggressive project and I guess roaming can kind of tell you some of the things he discovered and some of the things they learned from from studying desh
+Alice the dash dresser model because to me the Dash model was one of the few things out there were it seemed at least you know on the surface you would be able to centralize the pool of capital and the access to that pool of capital a little bit so they started a pretty aggressive project and I guess roaming can kind of tell you some of the things he discovered and some of the things they learned from studying
+Dash